Dimension 404

 Dimension 404 is an American science fiction black comedy anthology series created by Desmond "Dez" Dolly and Will Campos, and co-created by Dan Johnson and David Welch.
-It began airing on April 4, 2017, on the streaming service Hulu.
-The series is produced by RocketJump and Lionsgate Television, with each episode being its own self-contained television film.
+It began airing on April 4, 2017 on the streaming service Hulu.
+The series is produced by RocketJump and Lionsgate Television.
 The series is heavily inspired by The Twilight Zone and The Outer Limits.
-Its name is taken from the 1950s radio program Dimension X with 404 added on the end to signify its content is based on the internet generation.
-The number 404 is a reference to the HTTP status code signifying an error due to a webpage not being found.
+Its title is taken from the 1950s radio program Dimension X and the HTTP status code 404, which signifies an error due to a webpage not being found.